Fire Risk Assessment Templates

 4. Fire Incident Report

 Use this fire incident template for notification of any fire or fire related incidents.
 This template can be used by building occupants and staff to report any fire incidents and shared with relevant fire safety officials or regulatory authorities.
-Example fire incidents that can be captured include building and vehicle fires, premises evacuation, alarm activation, obstructed exit routes, premises evacuation or accidental fire notifications.
+Example fire incidents that can be captured include building and vehicle fires, premises evacuation, alarm activation, obstructed exit routes, or accidental fire notifications.
 Browse other incident report templates

 5. Monthly Fire Extinguisher Inspection Template